-A business can account for its inventory using one of two main inventory accounting systems
+A business can account for its inventory using an inventory accounting system.
+There are two main systems to consider.

 - Periodic inventory accounting system

 The period inventory system is less time consuming to maintain but does not provide details of the inventory and costs of sales during the accounting period.
 In contrast, the perpetual inventory system requires details of each inventory movement to be recorded, but is ideal in situations such as a retail environment, where accurate levels of inventory are required at all times.
 Perpetual inventory systems are normally only used in a computerized inventory system environment.